 Alternatively, come out during the spring or fall "park days" which are announced on the website and in FoTBP's eNewsletter and sign up.

-NEW ADOPTERS FOR 2013 SEASON
+NEW ADOPTERS NEEDED

 Adopters generally sign up for four years but some move out of the neighborhood or their situation changes.
 There are also new trees planted on an ongoing basis.
+Take care of a young tree and become a proud parent, like so many before you!
+Gratifying to contribute to your neighbour environment and the simplist skills of 'parenting' required ;-)

 See the google map below for more specific locations -- red volcano icons are the orphans.